charlie0077/graphql-server-crud/README.md

 ```

 ## How it works
 You define a **model**.
 The library generates common GraphQL schema, resolvers logic for you.
 To support complicate search queries(filter, groupBy, join, nested fields, etc), it also has a built-in **compiler** to compile the filter input to [knex](http://knexjs.org/) code.
-A **MobelBase** class is provided to you so that you can build your custom logic on top of it.
+A **ModelBase** class is provided to you so that you can build your custom logic on top of it.
 You can also use the **model** as your database client in any place of your logic.

 ## Features
 * logic generation for schema